 Storytelling is great, but what if I don’t know the first thing about perspective?

-Besides listening to Robert talk on and on, what do I actually do in this course?
+Besides listening to Phillip talk on and on, what do I actually do in this course?

 Every student is given a weekly assignment that will be a study in environments or props.
 Each week these assignments build on each other culminating in a full illustration incorporating an extensive environment.
 These assignments will be specifically built around the types of environments you’ll have to draw in any given comic or story medium.

 And best of all, by the end of the course, if you follow through, you’ll wind up with some portfolio pieces to boot!